Group show called "The Problem We All Live With". Work focuses on racism, but also touches upon environmental issues, politics and immigration.

 We all have a role to play.
 We can, each and every one of us, make a difference.
 If you're an artist, speak your truth.
 If you're interested in speaking your truth at (Not) Sheep Gallery, submit a portfolio with an artist statement for one of our invitational shows.
 If you're a collector or a person who likes art, buy artwork.
 Spread the word.
 Support art.

-For questions, answers, or information, call me at 614-565-0314 or write to firstname.lastname@example.org
+For questions, answers, or information about this art gallery or our gallery exhibits, call me at 614-565-0314 or write to firstname.lastname@example.org